necolas/normalize.css/README.md

 * CSS3 Box Sizing mixin
 * Vertical Rhythm mixins

+In addition, Normalize.css has 2 major versions: version 2 (without legacy browser support) and version 1 (with support for IE 6/7, etc.) This Compass port combines the two versions into one file so that you can easily toggle between the two versions using Compass' $legacy-support-for-ie7 variable.

+Did a client wait until the last minute to mention their CEO uses IE 7?
+Simply set $legacy-support-for-ie7 to true and recompile your Sass files.

-There are actually other Compass ports as well.
+For the record, there are actually other Compass ports as well.
 Including:

 * https://github.com/waynegraham/compass-normalize-plugin
 * https://github.com/ksmandersen/compass-normalize
 * https://github.com/hail2u/normalize.scss
 * https://github.com/kristerkari/normalize.scss

 Some of the above projects make normalize into a Sass partial.
-That makes them impossible to use in the recommended way: copy the file into your website and customize for your needs.
+That makes them impossible to use in the recommended way (by copying the file into your website and customizing for your needs.)

 ## Contribute